 *This new rule applies to individuals born on July 1, 1949, or later.
 For others born before then, the previous RMD rule of 70½ applies.

 The information provided in this article does not constitute any legal, tax or accounting advice.
 Please consult with a qualified professional tax professional before implementing any strategy.

 Wealth Manager, Reliant Financial Services

 Domenic Rizzi started his career in the financial service industry in 1986.
 He has helped many clients reach their financial goals, as many have been with him for 30 years or longer.
 He is dedicated to developing lifelong relationships.
-This only happens if people are happy with the results and believe that he has the highest level of dedication, integrity and respect.
+This only happens if people are happy and believe that he has the highest level of dedication, integrity and respect.